EOSgithub/linked-blog-starter-md/S15 - Ritorno ad Estoria.md

 	a metal ball made out of interconnecting rings in the shape of tiny bears.
 When activated the bears become detached and animated.
 The bears act like a swarm and can't form complex shapes, but they can retrieve objects and will growl in the direction of danger when activated.

 	**Boots of Teleportation**:
-	1/short rest: As a bonus action they can teleport up to 60ft to a place you can see.
+	1/short rest: As a bonus action teleport up to 60ft to a place you can see.

 	**Gem of Blinding**:
 	This gem emits a 120', 5" radius line of bright light directly at the user's eyes.